 Margot Weiss is a cultural anthropologist who brings ethnographic methodology informed by feminist and queer theory to the study of sexuality.
 She holds an AB from the University of Chicago (1995), and a Graduate Certificate in Women’s Studies and PhD in Cultural Anthropology from Duke University (2005).
 At Wesleyan, she teaches courses in the anthropology of sexuality and gender, queer studies, and social theory.

-She has published articles on the politics of BDSM media visibility (in Journal of Homosexuality); on labor, leisure, and commodified sexuality (in Anthropologica); on the performative effects of BDSM interrogation scenes and the Abu Ghraib photographs (in Out in Public); on neoliberalism, homonormativity, and new queer activisms (in Radical History Review); and on method in queer anthropology (in GLQ).
+She has published articles on the sexual politics of late capitalism (in Journal of Homosexuality, Anthropologica); on sexuality and American imperialism (in Out in Public); on neoliberalism and new queer activisms (in Radical History Review); and on method in queer anthropology (in GLQ).
 Her forum on “Academia and Activism: Left Intellectuals and the Neoliberal University” appeared in American Quarterly.

 She is currently working on a new book tentatively entitled Visions of Sexual Justice.
 Based on comparative and multisited ethnographic fieldwork with queer activist organizations in New York City, Chicago, the Twin Cities, and Montreal, the book explores the possibilities and parameters of a radical political imagination at a time of economic crisis and precarity.